What is persona marketing?

-We chatted with Paul Manz, the Director of Strategy at allwebcafe — a digital marketing agency known for its creative, persona-based approach to B2B brand strategy — to examine the importance of persona marketing in content strategy.
+We chatted with Paul Manz, the Director of Strategy at allwebcafe — a digital marketing agency known for its creative, persona-based approach to B2B brand strategy — to hear his team’s best practices for integrating persona marketing into their workflows, and to examine the importance of persona marketing in a content strategy.

 What is allwebcafe, and what do you do there?

 allwebcafe is a digital marketing agency primarily focused on supporting B2B clients with brand strategy, integrated media, and digital experiences.
 Of course, we offer all of the traditional services of a digital marketing agency (website design, SEO, SEM, and creative services, etc.) but our sweet spot is focusing on the buyer’s journey, connecting prospects with content at various key stages of their research process.

 My role is focused on working with our clients to develop a fundamental understanding of their business model, competitive landscape, and target audience.
 Once we understand that, I work with our team to determine how we can increase and broaden their web presence online.